 The final version of the JAL Business Class long-haul seat is the JAL SKY SUITE II, which is only featured on select Boeing 767-300ERs.
 They come in a staggered 1-2-1 setup and feature a 15.4-inch monitor.

-In addition to the flat-bed JAL SKY SUITES, Japan Airlines also offers three more seat types in Business Class.
-The JAL SHELL FLAT NEO reclines to an angled flat bed and the JAL SKYRECLINER is more like a cradle seat.
+In addition to the flat-bed JAL SKY SUITES, Japan Airlines offers three more seat types in Business Class.
+The JAL SHELL FLAT NEO reclines to an angled flat bed, and the JAL SKYRECLINER resembles a cradle seat.
 The even older JAL SKYLUXE seat is a standard recliner seat with generous legroom.
 It is best to avoid the reclining or angled lie-flat seats that are low on privacy and comfort.
-These are mostly used on regional routes aboard the Boeing 767 and 787 Dreamliner, but are sometimes used on longer flights.
+These are mostly used on regional routes aboard the Boeing 767 and 787 Dreamliner but are sometimes used on longer flights.

-Power outlets are convenient in all setups, and tray tables are easy to unfold.
-Small storage areas detail thoughtful touches such as a place for reading glasses, a water bottle or reading material.
+Power outlets are convenient in all setups, and tray tables are easily unfolded.
+Small storage areas detail thoughtful touches, such as a place for reading glasses, water bottles, or reading materials.
 Still, with such a dizzying array of seat types, be sure to pay attention to the route and aircraft type.

 JAL is known for its chicken curry served with rice.
 This signature dish is available in many of its airport lounges as well as onboard as part of its snack menu.
 Snacks are available à la carte in between the traditional meal times.
 Other options include sandwiches, ramen noodles and rice dishes.